 Furthermore, you should review how long it takes for your ad to load.
 If it is heavy and uses rich media (video and other heavy animation), then the ad might not be loading in time for your verification solution to register the ad in-view.
 Look to using simpler ads, switch to HTML5 creative as standard and optimize the creative so that it has a smaller file size.
 Non-IAB standard formats sometimes have trouble recording viewability correctly so always check with your verification supplier for any troubleshooting.

 We recommend reviewing the "time in-view” metric (Integral Ad Science offers this: https://integralads.com/capabilities/time-in-view/) to see how long your ads were actually in-view on the page.
 This is crucial for video campaigns - how do you know if your video ad is always playing in-view?

 How do I improve the viewability of my campaign?

-The main way of improving your campaign viewability will be by optimising (increasing) bids to the sitelists, inventory and supply sources, audiences and ad formats that are driving the strongest rate.
+The main way of improving your campaign viewability will be by optimizing (increasing) bids to the sitelists, inventory and supply sources, audiences and ad formats that are driving the strongest rate.
 This has to be done in relation to the maximum bid you planned the campaign at as increasing the bid to get perfect 100% viewability will increase your CPM to levels far higher than you originally planned for.

 Other ways involve buying impressions on a vCPM (viewable cost per 1000 impressions).
-You will pay a premium, but every impression measured out-of-view by your third party supplier will not be billed to you.
+You will pay a premium, but every impression measured out-of-view by your third-party supplier will not be billed to you.
 This means you will only pay for in-view impressions.

 If you are buying video impressions, we recommend you also pay a premium for video formats that pause out of view.
 If not, the video will likely play even if the users scrolls past it.